beringresearch/ivis/docs/comparisons.rst

 .. image:: _static/random_projections_benchmaks.png

 Both ``ivis`` and PCA reliably recovered the random nature of our dataset.
-Conversely, Isomap, UMAP, and t-SNE appeared to back certain points together, creating an impression of clusters within uniform random noise.
+Conversely, Isomap, UMAP, and t-SNE appeared to pack certain points together, creating an impression of clusters within uniform random noise.

 Structured Datasets
 ~~~~~~~~~~~~~~~~~~~